d-ronnqvist/d-ronnqvist.github.com/_posts/2014-02-03-clear-animation-code.md

 The reason why it's not a problem to keep an animation that is for example fading out a layer, is that the layer itself isn't going to stick around.
 The animation delegate is going to remove it from the layer hierarchy all together and this is just a more convenient way to prevent an accidental frame where the layer would be fully visible before being removed.

-In cases where the layer remains in the layer hierarchy, not removing the animation can have some severe side effect, like for example [not being able to tap on a button][so].
+In cases where the layer remains in the layer hierarchy, not removing the animation can have some severe side effect, like for example [not being able to tap on a button][1].
 The reason is that there is no button where the user tapped, it is really positioned somewhere else.
 It just looks like it's there.

 I've been thinking about this, trying to come up with the root cause of these problems, and I think it has to do with treating the animation *as* the change itself, which as I just explained, is not how Core Animation works.
 I've [previously][slides] given this recommendation to these problems: